 Time and again, social responsibility has proven itself to create a competitive advantage for B2B brands

 Research can indicate attitudes and hint at trends, but marketplace performance is the real proving ground for purpose – and it is easy to see it drive transformation, growth, and profits.

 Purpose has always had power in B2B organizations, not simply in this emerging millennial era.
-To stay ahead of the curve, emerging tech companies need to anticipate the millennial needs and impact, but also acknowledge two simple human truths: First, that people recognize, respect and are drawn to other people who are dedicated to something bigger than themselves, and who work and live with meaning.
-And second, that every employee, from the mailroom to the corner office, wants to find fulfillment in the work they do.
-Seth Godin, the business coach describes this as ’The Tribe” effect.
+To stay ahead of the curve, emerging tech companies need to anticipate the millennial needs and impact but also acknowledge two simple human truths: First, people recognize, respect, and are drawn to other people who are dedicated to something bigger than themselves, and who work and live with meaning.
+And second, every employee, from the mailroom to the corner office, wants to find fulfillment in their work.
+Seth Godin, the business coach, describes this as ’The Tribe” effect.
 People want to identify with a tribe, and purpose is the glue that holds the community together: